Oggy and the Cockroaches: The Movie: Soundtrack

-The soundtrack of the film was released in August 5, 2013, composed by Vincent Artaud, who was a composer on other Xilam titles like Hubert and Takako and FloopaLoo, Where Are You?.
+The soundtrack of the film was released on August 5, 2013, composed by Vincent Artaud, who is a composer on other Xilam titles like Hubert & Takako and Zig & Sharko’s second through fourth seasons.
 The Paris Symphonic Orchestra helped bring the score to life, with the opening theme from Hugues Le Bars rearranged and extended by Artaud.

 Release and distribution

 The film was released in France on August 7, 2013.
 In the United Kingdom and Ireland, it was released on May 20, 2014.
-In India it was released on December 21, 2014, on Cartoon Network later it was also released on Sony YAY! on October 25, 2021.
+In India, it was released on December 21, 2014, and on Cartoon Network, it was also released on Sony YAY! on October 25, 2021.

 Oggy and the Cockroaches: The Movie was released on DVD and Blu-ray on December 7, 2013.
 The film was officially released onto YouTube, free to watch, on November 11, 2019.
+The Blu-ray release also features some exclusive scenes involving Napoleonic and Roman Empire eras that were deleted from the final film (though small glimpses of the scenes are present in the trailer).